 Guillermo del Toro is famous for compiling books full of notes and drawings about his ideas before turning them into films, something he regards as essential to the process.
 He left years worth of notes for this film in the back of a cab, and when he discovered them missing, he thought it was the end of the project.
 However, the cab driver found them and, realizing their importance, tracked him down and returned them at great personal difficulty and expense.
 Del Toro was convinced that this was a blessing and it made him ever more determined to complete the film.

-Guillermo del Toro repeatedly said "no" to Hollywood producers, in spite of being offered double the budget provided the film was made in English.
+Guillermo del Toro repeatedly refused offers from Hollywood producers, in spite of being offered double the budget provided the film was made in English.
 He didn't want any compromise in the storyline to suit the "market needs".

-Doug Jones had to memorize not only his own lines in Spanish (a language he does not speak) but also Ivana Baquero's (Ofelia) lines so he knew when to speak his next line.
-The servos in the head piece that made the facial expressions and ears move were so loud, he couldn't hear her speak her lines.
+Doug Jones had to memorize not only his own lines in Spanish, a language he does not speak, but also Ivana Baquero's lines, so he knew when to speak his next line.
+The servos in the head piece that made the facial expressions and ears move were so loud, he often couldn't hear her speak her lines.

-On disc 2 of the Platinum Series DVD, Guillermo del Toro points out that he intentionally placed "Faun" references throughout the movie, the most obvious examples being seen at the entrance to the labyrinth and in the shape of the tree of the Giant Toad.
+On disc 2 of the Platinum Series DVD, Guillermo del Toro points out that he intentionally placed "Faun" references throughout the movie.
+The most obvious examples are at the entrance to the labyrinth and in the shape of the Giant Toad's tree.

 Doug Jones stated on disc 2 of the DVD that the Pan suit was the most comfortable, and well made suit he had ever been cast to wear.
-Thanks in large part to the suit being divided into many sections, having the legs anchor to his hips and not his shoulders distributed the weight better, and having the stomach section separate from the shoulder section gave him better range of motion.
+Thanks largely to the suit being divided into many sections.
+Having the legs anchor to his hips and not his shoulders distributed the weight better, and having the stomach section separate from the shoulder section gave him better range of motion.

 According to the director, the scene involving the giant frog was going to be shot in an extravagant dome "tree" set.
 Three days prior to shooting, he realized that the frog wouldn't seem so giant in the massive set.
 The tree tunnel set was constructed in 2 days.

-Also on the supplementary disc of the Platinum Series DVD, Guillermo del Toro indicates that the film is quilted with a pattern of three's.
-He mentions that this was intentionally done so as to evoke a greater sense of fairy tales and mythological traditions, both of which typically feature a hero or heroine existing amongst three's; for instance, "the three tasks".
+Also on the supplementary disc of the Platinum Series DVD, Guillermo del Toro indicates that the film is quilted with a pattern of threes.
+He mentions that this was intentionally done so as to evoke a greater sense of fairy tales and mythological traditions, both of which typically feature a hero or heroine existing among threes; for instance, "the three tasks".